laramaleyeff1/swcrt-het/sample_analysis/README.md

     .
     ├── README.md
-    ├── compute_var_ratio.R     # Code to fit Model 5 and run various tests of heterogeneity on a sample data, data.Rda └── data.Rda                # Sample data from a stepped wedge CRT
+    ├── sample_analysis.R       # Code to fit Model 5 and run various tests of heterogeneity on a sample data, data.Rda └── data.Rda                # Sample data from a stepped wedge CRT